yuhsiangliu/LoL-match-prediction/README.md

 ## Methods

-Our features the gold gained by each team in the first 20 minutes of the match, which can be treated as a (multivariate) time series classification problem.
-We tried various models and evaluated their performance.
+Our features are the gold gained by each team in the first 20 minutes of the match, which can be treated as a (multivariate) time series classification problem.
+We implemented various models and evaluated their performance.

 **General Classification Models**
 * Decision Tree